awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateVPC.md

 ## Create a VPC security group for a public web server<a name="CHAP_Tutorials.WebServerDB.CreateVPC.SecurityGroupEC2"></a>

 Next, you create a security group for public access\.
-To connect to public EC2 instances in your VPC, you add inbound rules to your VPC security group that allow traffic to connect from the internet\.
+To connect to public EC2 instances in your VPC, you add inbound rules to your VPC security group\.
+These allow traffic to connect from the internet\.

 **To create a VPC security group**